 This means that we need to tailor our products, services, and experiences to the specific needs of each respective customer segment; putting large lumps of fruit in the early morning milkshakes would likely block the straws whereas thick milkshakes for the afterschool crowd would take too long to consume and frustrate already busy caregivers while their children struggle to finish their drinks in a short time.

-Basic 2: You need customers in sufficient numbers, who recognise that they have a job to be done, who agree that your solution is the best alternative, and who are prepared to overcome their inertia against change (doing nothing is their prerogative and a valid alternative).
+You need customers in sufficient numbers, who recognise that they have a Job To Be Done, who agree that your solution is the best alternative, and who are prepared to overcome their inertia against change (doing nothing is their right and a valid alternative).

 How many customers do you need to break even, and how many do you need to make your target profit?
 Are there that many potential customers available on a regular basis?
 Are you sure?
 How do you know?
 If you need 100 customers a day and you are unlikely to even get 80 on a regular basis, then there are several potential challenges:

 - There are plenty of customers, but not concentrated in the geographic area you have chosen.
-See Place in the Product (or Service), Place, Price, and Promotion in the 4Ps marketing model.
+See Place in the 4Ps marketing model.

 - Or maybe the number of potential customers is about right, but they don’t know that you exist.
 In that case, they may as well not exist either.
-See Promotion in the Product (or Service), Place, Price, and Promotion in the 4Ps marketing model.
+See Promotion in the 4Ps marketing model.

-When washing dishes by hand for example, some people may have gotten used to the detergent becoming quite ineffective towards the end of the pile, and the items harder to get and stay clean.
-It’s just what happens.
-Just get over it.
-There is no job to be done.
-If however, the dishes and cutlery are pre-rinsed (the solution), then the detergent lasts at least till then end of the pile and the dishes and cutlery are easier to get clean, keep clean, and remain streak free.
+When washing dishes by hand, for example, some people may have gotten used to the detergent becoming quite ineffective towards the end of the pile, and the items harder to get and stay clean.
+It’s just what happens, just get over it, there is no Job To Be Done.
+If however, the dishes and cutlery are pre-rinsed (the solution), then the detergent lasts at least till the end of the pile and the dishes and cutlery are easier to get clean, keep clean, and remain streak free.

-One might think that the degree to which you should satisfy customers depends on the solution that you are providing, and that it may not apply to a mainly transactional solution such as providing fuel and food at a highway rest area, where most customers will never visit again.
+One might think that the degree to which you should satisfy customers depends on the solution that you are providing and that it may not apply to a mainly transactional solution such as providing fuel and food at a highway rest area, where most customers will never visit again.
 This may have been the case before the advent of social media, but now with social media such as Tripadvisor and Facebook, almost every vendor is or at least can be judged and reported on.
 The result can be like a magnet; if the reviews are great, the vendor can experience an attractive force with the reviews building his business in a cascade effect.
-If on the other hand the reviews are neutral or bad, the vendor will create a repulsive (perhaps literally) force and business will suffer, perhaps terminally.
+If on the other hand, the reviews are neutral or bad, the vendor will create a repulsive force (perhaps literally) and business will suffer, perhaps terminally so.

-To create loyal customers, you not only need to provide products and services that meet or exceed your customer’s expectations, but you need to create a customer experience that is consistent, intentional, differentiated, and valuable; please see Customer Experience in the Glossary.
+To create loyal customers, you not only need to provide products and services that meet or exceed your customer’s expectations, but you need to create a customer experience that is consistent, intentional, differentiated, and valuable; please see Customer Experience.